Relevance in search results

 How are relevance scores derived?

-To derive relevance scores, Collibra uses a combination of query clauses and boost factors.
+To derive relevance scores, Collibra uses a combination of query clauses.

 Query clauses